microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 pt.y = 0;
 ```

-As with other locations, the type annotation is optional, but will be an implict `any` if not specified.
+As with other locations, the type annotation is optional, but will be an implicit `any` if not specified.

 Fields can also have _initializers_; these will run automatically when the class is instantiated: